 Newborns with swollen heads

 Newborn babies are sometimes delivered with a swollen, red or misshapen head.
 Is this normal?
-Dr Lee Le Ye from NUH advices
+Read on to find out more about it!

-Sometimes newborns are delivered swollen, red or with a misshapen head.
+Newborns can sometimes be born with a swollen, reddish, or misshapen head.
 Is this normal?
-What causes their head to be swollen after birth?
+What causes them to have swollen heads after birth?

-1.The baby's head is the biggest part of the body, it will have to "squeeze" its' way through the birth canal, hence it undergoes "moulding", a process where the bones of the skull may temporarily be compressed, thence resulting in a misshapen head.
+1.The baby's head is the biggest part of the body.
+It will have to "squeeze" its' way through the birth canal, hence it undergoes "molding."
+Which is a process where the bones of the skull may temporarily be compressed, thence resulting in a misshapen head.

 2.If the birth process is long, a lot of fluid can also accumulate over the head as it is the most dependent part of the baby's body.
-This extra fluid accumulation over the head is called "caput" and this will resolve over 1-2 days after birth.
+This extra fluid accumulation over the head is called "Caput Succedaneum."
+It usually will resolve itself over 1-2 days after birth.

 3.For some babies, they can also have some bleeding under the scalp, outside the skull, called "cephalohematoma" which can also lead to bumps on the sides of the head.
-This however will take months to resolve.
-If instrumental delivery was neccessary, the babies can also have other swellings related to the instrument use, eg vaccum.
+This, however, will take months to resolve.
+If instrumental delivery was necessary, the babies can also have other swellings related to the instrument use, eg vacuum.

-Very rarely, babies had abnormal bone development of the skull and this can cause abnormal skull growth which will require surgical treatment.
-The paediatrician who examines the baby after birth will be best person to explain the various causes.
+Very rarely, babies had an abnormal bone development of the skull and this can cause abnormal skull growth which will require surgical treatment.
+The pediatrician who examines the baby after birth will be the best person to explain the various causes.

 Dr Lee Le Ye,

 Department of Neonatology